 A stepchild will be considered the “child” of their stepparent if their biological parent married the stepparent before the stepchild turned 18.
 They usually will not be considered the child of the stepparent if their biological parent divorces or separates from the stepparent, or if the biological parent or the stepparent dies.
 An exception applies if the stepchild can show that they have maintained a relationship with the stepparent after the divorce or separation.

 If a child was adopted when they were under 16, they will be considered a “child” for immigration purposes if the adopting parent or parents have held physical and legal custody of them for at least two years.
 The two-year rule does not apply if the child has been abused by an adopting parent or a family member of the parent who lives in the same household.
-If the adopting parent adopts the biological sibling of the adopted child as well, the age limit increases from 16 to 18.
+If the adopting parent adopts two biological siblings, only one sibling must be under 16, while the other sibling must be under 18.

 If an orphan is under 16 when the adopting parent or parents file the immigrant visa petition for them as an immediate relative, the orphan generally will be considered a “child” under immigration laws.
-The same rule about siblings applies in this situation to increase the age limit from 16 to 18.
+The same rule about siblings applies in this situation.

 Finally, a foreign national child may be considered a “child” if they were adopted in a foreign nation that signed the Hague Convention or if they are coming to the U.S. from a signatory nation.
 They must be under the age of 16 when the adopting parent or parents file the immigrant visa petition for them as an immediate relative.